matus-pikuliak/genderak/genderak/resources/kennison_jobs/README.md

 ### `sd_by_females`, `sd_by_males`

-The standard deviation for the `scores`
+The standard deviation for the `scores`.

 ### `is_occupation`